iriusrisk/startleft/docs/startleft-processors/diagram/Lucidchart-support.md

 * The internal name of the Lucidchart stencil shapes does not match the one shown in the application.
 In the
   <a href="https://github.com/iriusrisk/startleft/blob/main/examples/lucidchart/iriusrisk-lucid-aws-mapping.yaml" target="_blank">mapping file</a>
   provided in the StartLeft examples folder, you can find a list of AWS components' internal names.
+* LucidChart stencil libraries are versioned by year, but you don't need to take care OF it.
+At building the mapping file, ignore the year suffix (2017, AWS19, AWS19_v2, or AWS2021).

 About the parsing logic: